 First of all, I thank my loyal and kind readers who return to On My Canvas time and again.
 Without you, this blog wouldn’t be this positive, experimental, and inspirational place it is becoming.
 I appreciate your company and promise to keep this platform as peaceful, honest, fun, and informative as I had intended on Day One.

-To stick around to see for yourself, subscribe to my Friday newsletter.
+To stick around to see for yourself, subscribe to my weekly newsletter.
 There I send weekly updates, my writing, best thoughts of the week, things I have been reading, off the hook travel tips, stuff I’ve been watching, and my life updates, too.
 It is the best way to stay connected with me.

 If you like the kind of ideas I share, you will find that newsletter informative, enjoyable, and compact.
 So go here and subscribe now, or use the subscription box below.
 Welcome along in this journey of travel, discovery, and personal growth 🙂